jedlimlx/Supplemental-Patches-Website/content/index.md

 Some of the most _exciting_ features of the mod include (for players):

 - Over 500 high-quality shaders for custom materials from a variety of popular mods (e.g. [Supplementaries](https://modrinth.com/mod/supplementaries), [Quark](https://modrinth.com/mod/quark), [Jaden's Nether Expansion](https://modrinth.com/mod/jadens-nether-expansion)).
 See full list [here](mod_list).
+- Conversion of the second layer of unbound clouds to wispy, cirrus clouds which can be moved high into the atmosphere
 - A custom End nebula skybox based on [Enderscape's](https://modrinth.com/mod/enderscape) End atmosphere
 - A cool fog effect based on the effect from [Doom and Gloom](https://modrinth.com/mod/doom-gloom)
+- Support for lunar events from [Enhanced Celestials](https://modrinth.com/mod/enhanced-celestials) (including ones added by other data-packs)
 - Fixes to shader issues for many mods (e.g. [Endergetic Expansion](https://modrinth.com/mod/endergetic), [Upgrade Aquatic](https://modrinth.com/mod/upgrade-aquatic), [Doom and Gloom](https://modrinth.com/mod/doom-gloom))
 - Fixed rendering of item shaders when displayed on block entities (e.g. [Supplementaries](https://modrinth.com/mod/supplementaries) Pedestals, Item Shelves)